-- Supervisor "A" to assess the severity of the accident.
-If the child cannot or should not be moved: - Supervisor "A" to stay with the child and send a responsible child to inform the other supervisor(s) "B" (and "C") on duty. - Supervisor "B" or "C" (whoever is nearest the main school building) to fetch First Aider and/or Headteacher then return to the playground. - Supervisor "B" or "C" to blow whistle and assemble all children together in large playground.
-If accident occurs in large playground assemble all children in small playground. - Supervisor "A" to assist First Aider/ Headteacher.
-If necessary an ambulance will be called for and contact made with parents or emergency contacts, giving details of the accident. - Having informed the First Aider, Supervisor "A" to assist in provision of blankets, water, tissues etc, then return to large playground with Supervisors "B" and "C". - Accident form to be filled in.
-Secretary to provide. - Procedure in the event of a severe accident within the school building.
+- Adult on duty to assess the severity of the accident.
+If the child cannot or should not be moved: - Adult on duty to stay with the child and send a responsible child to inform a First aider . - Adult on duty to blow whistle and assemble all children together away from the incident. - If necessary an ambulance will be called for and contact made with parents or emergency contacts, giving details of the accident. - Having informed the First Aider, any available adults to assist in provision of blankets, water, tissues etc. - Accident form to be filled in.

+Procedure in the event of a severe accident within the school building.

-- Class teacher to stay with the child and send a responsible child to inform the secretary and/or Headteacher. - Headteacher or support staff to assist the First Aider and follow procedure points 4,5 & 6 as above, substituting Class teacher for Supervisor "A".
+- Class teacher to stay with the child and send a responsible child to inform the Office and/or Headteacher. - Headteacher or support staff to assist the First Aider. - If necessary an ambulance will be called for and contact made with parents or emergency contacts, giving details of the accident - Accident form to be filled in .